andreamanini98/TABEC/README.md

 * To denote tile's output locations, such locations must be named as 'out'.
 * Tile invariants must be specified as a comment in input locations.

-The following is an example of a legal tile.
+The following is an example of a legal tile, forcing the perameter to be in the (3, &infin;) interval.
 <div>
 <p style="margin: 0;"><img src="readmeStuff/ExampleTile.png"  alt=""/></p>
 <div>